These are the best places to travel this summer

 How much does a Vietnam visa cost?

-To get a Visa on Arrival, you must first pay a fee to a visa agency for a "visa pre-approval letter".
-For a single-entry visa, this costs around US$17 for 30 days and US$25 for 90 days.
-For a multiple-entry visa, the fee is around US$20 for 30 days and US$65 for 90 days.
+To get a visa on arrival, you must first pay a fee to a visa agency for a "visa pre-approval letter."
+For a single-entry visa, the cost is approximately $17 for 30 days and $25 for 90 days.
+For a multiple-entry visa, the fee is around $20 for 30 days and $65 for 90 days.

-You’ll need to pay a second fee, known as a "Stamping Fee", when you reach Vietnam, using foreign currency.
-This costs US$25 for a single-entry visa and US$50 for a multiple-entry visa.
-Different fees apply for visitors from most of Africa and the Middle East and some countries in Asia.
+You’ll need to pay a second fee, known as a "stamping fee", when you reach Vietnam, using foreign currency.
+This costs $25 for a single-entry visa and $50 for a multiple-entry visa.

 Explore related stories